ByteAcademyCo/Exercises/introduction_and_environment/data_types_and_control_flow/3_set_difference/README.md

 + '&' set intersection

 ## Problem Description
-Write a python script that contains a `set_1` and `set_2` set variables holding items hidden from you.
-Your goal is to find the differences between the two sets and store the result in `result` variable.
-Print the result.
+Given a two sets, `set1` and `set2` that are hidden from you.
+Do not peak!
+Write a python script that finds the differences between the two sets and stores these values in a variable called `diff`.

 ## Testing
-* done
+* To test your solution, simply type 'pytest' within the **Solutions** subdirectory

 ## Submission
 * Submit your answers in the *solution.py* file within the *Solutions* subdirectory within this directory